wazo-platform/wazo-doc/source/system/xivo-dird/developer.rst

 View
 ====

-View plugins add new route to the HTTP application in xivo-dird, in particular the REST API of
+View plugins add new routes to the HTTP application in xivo-dird, in particular the REST API of
 xivo-dird: they define the URLs to which xivo-dird will respond and the formatting of data received and sent through those URLs.